CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 02.md

 ## Lab Scenario

 In this lab, you'll create a database using MySQL Workbench.
-Simply launch MySQL Workbench, execute a provided query to create a "quickstartdb" and "inventory" table with sample data, and verify their creation in the left panel's schema view.This exercise provides practical experience in database creation and management with MySQL Workbench.
+Simply launch MySQL Workbench, execute a provided query to create a "quickstartdb" and "inventory" table with sample data, and verify their creation in the left panel's schema view.
+This exercise provides practical experience in database creation and management with MySQL Workbench.

 ## Lab objective

-In this lab you will perform:
+In this lab, you will perform:

-+   creating a MySQL database using Workbench
++   Creating a MySQL database using Workbench

 ## Estimated Timing: 10 minutes

 ### Task 1: Create a Database using MySQL workbench

-1. In the desktop select start menu and Search for MySQL workbench.
+1. In the desktop select the start menu and Search for MySQL workbench.

       ![](Media/017.png)

-1. Click on the Default instance created i.e **Local instance MySQL(1)**.
+1. Click on the Default instance created i.e. **Local instance MySQL(1)**.

       ![](Media/018.png)